SilasReinagel/CatchyRiffInstruments/documentation/AddAProjectPage.md

 3. Find any retail vender online, preferably the one with the lowest price (don't do much research)
 4. Create Product Entry Line Item on Google Products Sheet (use provided Google Sheets link)
 	- Create an SKU
 		i.
-Use an abbreviated form of the product manufactuer ii.
+Use an abbreviated form of the product manufacturer ii.
 Use an abbreviated form of the product name or external SKU iii.
 If application, use an abbreviated form of a variant identifier
 	- Add Vendor name and item Cost
-	- Select a price that will result in at least 10% profit
+	- Select a price that will result in at least 10% profit, and no less than $20 profit
 	- Use `Prestige Pricing`, round up to the nearest $10 value, or $100 value if close enough
 		i. $100 instead of $89
 		ii. $240 instead of $239